 Concrete Countertop: Solid as a Rock

 Looking for something high-end and contemporary but a little outside the box?
-Concrete might be precisely what you need.
+Concrete counters might be precisely what you need.
 This DIY countertop idea can be created by yourself at home with the help of a friend and a few common tools.

 Pros: It allows for a truly infinite range of design possibilities: color, size, thickness, etc. This is also the only material that will adapt to your kitchen instead of the other way around.

-Cons: Sadly, it does come at a price—it's more expensive than you might expect.
+Cons: Concrete counters do come at a price—they're more expensive than you might expect when installed by professionals.
 Though it's sturdy, concrete can also crack and scorch if not properly cared for.

 04 of 12